 These eggs can also live for years in soil, which is another way dogs become infected with intestinal worms later on in life.
 In severe cases, dogs that have a high infestation of roundworms can suffer intestinal blockage, leading to severe health complications or even death.

-Although rarely spotted in a dog’s stool, whipworms are another common parasite that can live inside your pet.
+Although rarely spotted in a dog’s stool, whipworms in dogs are another common parasite that can live inside your pet.
 You can find whipworms in the cecum, which is the first section in your dog’s large intestine.

-This type of parasite can be difficult to diagnose because, unlike the roundworms that can lay up to 2,000 eggs per day, the whipworm can only produce a few eggs at a time.
+This type of parasite can be difficult to diagnose because, unlike the roundworms that can lay up to 2,000 eggs per day, the whipworm in dogs can only produce a few eggs at a time.
 This means that even after several stool samples, a whipworm infestation can be challenging to diagnose.

 Most dogs who become infected with whipworm have consumed whipworm eggs through soil or other substances.
 They can also acquire whipworm if they live in a kennel or an area with infected dogs.

 In minor cases, dogs with whipworm may show little symptoms, however, if it becomes an infestation, the dog may experience bloody diarrhea or weight loss.

 If you think your dog has whipworm, your vet will conduct a stool test and examine it for any eggs.